rackerlabs/genestack/docs/prometheus-openstack-metrics-exporter.md

     See the [documentation](openstack-clouds.md) on generating your own `clouds.yaml` file which can be used to populate the monitoring configuration file.

-From your generated clouds.yaml file, create a new manifest for your clouds config.
+From your generated clouds.yaml file, create a new manifest for your cloud config.

 ``` shell
 printf -v m "$(cat ~/.config/openstack/clouds.yaml)"; \